How to Polish A Car with A Buffer 2026

 How to polish a car with a rotary buffer

-A rotary buffer is a powerful polishing tool designed to fix serious paint issues like deep scratches, blemishes, oxidation, tough stains, and discoloration.
-It helps give your car’s paint a glossy, glass-like finish much faster than a dual-action (DA) polisher, but it only spins in one direction.
+A rotary buffer is a high-powered polishing tool designed to correct serious paint defects such as deep scratches, heavy oxidation, stubborn stains, swirl marks, and paint discoloration.
+When used correctly, it can restore your car’s paint to a deep, glossy, glass-like finish much faster than a dual-action (DA) polisher.

 Here’s a simple guide to polishing your car with a rotary buffer: